Injury Prevention and Return to Work Masterclasses

 |Andrew Douglas||Workplace law and good work design for psychological injuries|

 Safety law is increasingly influencing other workplace law and has created an emergent stream of cases that identify and check poor leadership, and requires early and planned intervention in psychosocial risk and injury.

 Increasing supervisors’ knowledge of this legal tool kit will improve productivity, employee health and risk management within their workplaces.
-This masterclass will include FCW’s ‘Supervisor Handbook of Health’; a simple toolkit for all supervisors.
+This masterclass covered FCW’s ‘Supervisor Handbook of Health’; a simple toolkit for all supervisors.